Are wondering if pet chameleons are a good family pet? You came to the right place!

-Well, you will be happy to know that yes – chameleons can make a great pet, but there are a lot of things you should know before jumping in to get one as they are not a good option for everyone.
-Then there is the decision whether to buy or adopt one from a Reptile Rescue – if you know us you know we recommend you adopt!
+You will be happy to know that yes – chameleons can make a great pet, but there are a lot of things you should know before jumping in to get one of these reptiles.

 Let’s kick off this article with the pros and cons of having a pet chameleon – then we will follow up with some general information to help you decide if it is a good option for you to own a chameleon.

-- They have little energy so they need less in terms of habitat and entertainment.
+- This a reptile that has little energy so they need less in terms of habitat and entertainment.

-- Many breeds can live up around 10 years – meaning you will have your friend for a while.
+- Many types of chameleons can live up around 10 years – meaning you will have your friend for a while.

 - No noise!
 They are a quiet pet.